-- a) permit stormwater to be temporarily retained and reused by the System; - b) keep the system clean and free of silt rubbish and debris; - c) maintain renew and repair as reasonably required from time to time the whole or part of the system so that it functions in a safe and efficient manner; - d) carry out the matters referred to in paragraphs (b) and (c) at the Owners expense; - e) not make any alterations to the system or elements thereof without prior consent in writing of the Council and not interfere with the system or by its act or omission cause it to be interfered with so that it does not function or operate properly; - f) permit the Council or its authorised agents from time to time upon giving reasonable notice (but at any time and without notice in the case of an emergency) to enter and inspect the land with regard to compliance with the requirements of this covenant; - g) comply with the terms of any written notice issued by Council in respect to the requirements of this clause within the time stated in the notice; and h) where the Owner fails to comply with the Owner's obligations under this covenant, permit the Council or its agents at all times and on reasonable notice at the Owner's cost to enter the land with equipment, machinery or otherwise to carry out the works required by those obligations.
+- a) permit stormwater to be treated by the System; - b) keep the system clean and free of silt rubbish and debris; - c) maintain renew and repair as reasonably required from time to time the whole or part of the treatment system so that it functions in a safe and efficient manner; - d) carry out the matters referred to in paragraphs (b) and (c) at the Owners expense; - e) not make any alterations to the system or elements thereof without prior consent in writing of the Council and not interfere with the system or by its act or omission cause it to be interfered with so that it does not function or operate properly; - f) Not take any act, matter or thing which would prevent the overland flow path and flood protection measures (e.g. mechanical flood barriers) from operating in a safe and efficient manner; - g) Not allow any structure to encroach upon the overland flow path; - h) Not make any alterations to the flood protection measures and overland flow path or elements thereof without prior consent in writing of the Council and not interfere with the flood protection measures and overland flow path or by its act or omission cause it to be interfered with so that it does not function or operate properly; - permit the Council or its authorised agents from time to time upon giving reasonable notice (but at any time and without notice in the case of an emergency) to enter and inspect the land with regard to compliance with the requirements of this covenant; - j) comply with the terms of any written notice issued by Council in respect to the requirements of this clause within the time stated in the notice; and where the Owner fails to comply with the Owner's obligations under this covenant, permit the Council or its agents at all times and on reasonable notice at the Owner's cost to enter the land with equipment, machinery or otherwise to carry out the works required by those obligations.